Role-Based Access Control (RBAC) User Guide

 The Users & Groups page enables an administrator to configure RBAC.

-2. Click ASSIGN NEW to open the Assign Role pop-up window.
-From this window you can complete the following tasks:
+2. Click Assign new to open the Assign role dialog.
+From this dialog you can complete the following tasks:

 • Assign a new user or users to a role.